-The priorities identified in the 5-Year Consolidated Plan, along with the percentage anticipated exenditures for each priority over the five year period, includes:
+The priorities identified in the 5-Year Consolidated Plan, along with the percentage of anticipated expenditures for each priority over the five year period, includes:

 Housing (25%)

-Economic Development (20%)
+Economic Development (25%)

 Planning and Administration (20%)

-Public Facilities (15%)

 Public Services (15%)

+Public Facilities (10%)

 Disaster Assistance (5% set-aside per fiscal year)

-Based on the IDIS Expenditure Report, 54.92% of all CDBG funds expended in 2015 were for housing assistance.
-Of the remaining funds, 24% of the CDBG expenditures were for planning and administration; 11% for public services; and, 9% for Economic Development.
-Although there were open and active public facilities projects in 2015, there were no funds expended on these projects during 2015.
+Based on the IDIS Expenditure Report PR-23, 30.1% of all CDBG funds expended in 2016 were for housing assistance.
+Of the remaining funds, 25.1% of the CDBG expenditures were for public facilities and improvements; 22.6% for planning and administration; 14.6% for public services; and, 7.7% for Economic Development.
+No disaster assistance/ urgent need projects arose in 2016, and the unspent 5% set-aside will be reallocated and available for future use in the general entitlement fund.

-Activity accomplishments for non-public service projects do not necessarily coincide with the activity funding year; therefore, the accomplishment and expenditure data for the 2015 program year includes expenditures of open projects from prior year Action Plans.
-The chart below provides a summary of the 2015 funded projects by program area.
+Activity accomplishments for non-public service projects do not necessarily coincide with the activity funding year; therefore, the accomplishment and expenditure data for the 2016 program year includes expenditures of open projects from prior year Action Plans.
+The chart below provides a summary of expended funds in 2016 by program area.